veldtmana/artoo-code-examples/examples/docs/traffic_light_robot_readme.md

 I wanted to add a piezo buzzer to my circuit, but alas there was no standard driver for the component in the framework (at least at that time).
 I expected this would happen often, so this was one of the first things I investigated when checking out Artoo.

-I could not find any documentation or help on how to do this, but it became clear to me from looking at the Artoo source code that when you define a device (and reference your driver) if will attempt to require the following file `artoo/drivers/#{driver_name}` in the process of initialization.
-I obliged by adding `artoo/drivers` folders to a `lib` folder and adding the `lib` folder to my load path using the following statement in my example script:
+I could not find any documentation or help on how to do this, but it became clear by looking at the Artoo source code that when you define a device `device :buzzer, driver: driver_name, pin: pin` it will attempt to require the driver `artoo/drivers/#{driver_name}` in the process of initialization.

+I obliged by adding an `artoo/drivers` folder to my `lib` folder and adding the `lib` folder to my load path using the following statement in my example script:

 ```
 $LOAD_PATH << "#{Dir.pwd}/lib"
 ```
 It feels like a bit of a hack, but hey at least all my driver files are in a sensible place and I can extend the framework to support any hardware I want